rdchen/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-An project assignment for Data Scientists' Toolbox
+A project assignment for Data Scientists' Toolbox.